feixuxi/Ventilator/design/electrical-system/README.md

 provides reliable communication of settings and data between the two computing elements.

-In the event of a system crash or failure in the UI Computer, the Cycle Controller will continue to operate the ventilator with the most recent valid settings received from the UI Computer.

 Each computing element has its own alarm system as well as a watchdog timer.
 If either computing element becomes non-responsive, the watchdogs will put it into a safe state and restart it.
 The UI Computer